AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-diagnosticreport-core-1-intro.md

 This profile identifies the additional constraints, extensions, and value sets that build on and extend [DiagnosticReport](http://hl7.org/fhir/R4/diagnosticreport.html) that are supported.

-This profile is designed to set a Device standard for:
+This profile is designed to set a DiagnosticReport standard for:
 * TBD

-#### Guidance
+#### Profile specific guidance
-The following guidance applies:
-* TBD
+None.

 #### Boundaries and relationships